Pentax K200D

 The Pentax K200D is a 10.2-megapixel digital single-lens reflex camera, announced on January 24, 2008, along with the higher-end K20D.
 It was discontinued in December 2008, giving it the distinction of being one of the shortest-lived DSLR cameras.

 The K200D is the successor to the well-reviewed K100D, K110D, and K100D Super 6-megapixel DSLR's from Pentax, from which it retains body construction, penta-mirror viewfinder and autofocus module.
 The K200D adopts several of the features of the more advanced K10D, namely its 10.2 megapixel CCD sensor and body weather-sealing.

 The MSRP of the Pentax K200D was $620 for the body only at launch, or $699 with an updated 18-55mm II 3.5-5.6 kit lens.

 Features

 The Pentax K200D has 60 seals for weather/dust resistance.
 It uses non-proprietary AA batteries like previous Pentax entry-level offerings.

-The K200D's lens mount is the K-mount; so it is compatible with Pentax (and third-party) lenses dating as far back as 1975 without the use of adaptors.
-As all Pentax DSLR's it can use previous M42 mount lenses in manual mode with an adapter, provided by Pentax or independent manufacturers.
+The K200D's lens mount is the K-mount.

 The K200D's on-board flash can be used to allow wireless control of Pentax or compatible flashes as a Master (The on-board flash fires during the capture), or as a Controller (The on-board flash does not fire during the capture).
 This supports P-TTL, but can also be used to fire the external flashes in Auto or Manual Mode.

 The K200D utilizes a 2.7" LCD screen with a total pixel count of 230,000.